-The easiest way to get to Hua Lampong is by the MRT (the subway).
-The Hua Lampong subway station is right at the train station.
+The easiest way to get to Hua Lamphong Station is via the MRT (the Bangkok subway).
+The Hua Lampong subway station is right at the MRT station.
 You can catch the sky train and then transfer to the subway if necessary.
 The sky train and the subway systems are connected at multiple places so its easy enough to switch.

 Once you are at Hua Lampong go straight past anyone that tries to help you in any which way.
-The majority of these very nice and friendly people are, sadly, scammers.
-Unfortunately, there are lots of these people at Bangkok train station and its almost impossible to work out who legitimately works for the railway and who does not.
+The majority of these apparently friendly helpful people are, sadly, scammers.
+Unfortunately, there are often a few of these people at Bangkok train station and its almost impossible to work out who legitimately works for the railway and who does not.
 Take everything with a grain of salt even if they are wearing official looking train station badges.

-Just walk in and go straight to the train ticket counter.
+Walk in and go straight to the train ticket counter.
 There are two counters.
 One for purchasing train tickets in advance which means two or more days in advance.
 The other counter is for buying tickets for today.
-That’s the one you should go to.

-While you wait, Hua Lampong Train Station has a lot to offer.
-There is a left luggage room for you to store your luggage if required.
-Many shops selling various food items including pastries and there is even a food hall for anyone wanting to sit down to a meal.
-The train station is fairly clean, the bathrooms are ok and there are a lot of seats to sit and wait on.
+While you wait, Hua Lamphong Train Station has a lot to offer.
+There is a left luggage room for you to store your luggage if required, many shops selling various food items including pastries and there is even a food hall for anyone wanting to sit down for a proper meal.
+The train station is fairly clean, the bathrooms are ok and there are a lot of seats to sit on while you wait.

 Catching a third class train in Thailand is very different to catching a first or second class train.
 First and foremost, you do not get assigned seating.
 This means that as soon as the train arrives at Bangkok, before it has even stopped on the track, you need to be ready to jump on the train to get a seat.
-If you’re too slow you may find yourself standing for the duration of your trip to Ayuytthaya.
+If you are too slow you may find yourself standing for the duration of your trip on the train to Ayutthaya.
 At least it's only two hours.